darth-victor/1925-New-Zealand-and-South-Seas-Exhibition/README.md

 # 1925-New-Zealand-and-South-Seas-Exhibition

-Research into visualising the 1925 exhibition in Dunedin, New Zealand
+Research into visualisation of the 1925 exhibition in Dunedin, New Zealand